thirumurugan1672005-dot/math-skills/Phase-5/Day07.md

 # Exponents
 1. Exponents
 2. Zero and One Power
+3. Power of Products and Quotients
+4. Multiply with powers of 10
-3. Exponent Formulaes
+5. Exponent formulaes
-4. Negative Exponents
+6. Negative Exponents
+7. Addition and Subraction of Exponents
+8. Multiplication of exponents
-5. Word Problems
+9. Word Problems